 Q. What is your favorite part about being Director of Sales at Ada Diamonds?

 A. Easily my biggest joy comes from reading our Yelp and Google reviews.
 For most of our clients, this is the most expensive purchase they’ve ever made.
 We have the honor of playing a small part in this chapter of their love story.
 Our clients are often so relieved when they find us and our client-focused model.
 You can really get a sense for the magnitude that the Diamond Concierge Process had on their experience.

 Q. Why does Ada Diamonds have a bridal minimum?

 A. Custom jewelry is more expensive to offer than mass-produced jewelry.
 Jewelry made in the USA is more expensive to offer than jewelry made in Thailand or Mexico.
-Our level of artistry and quality control requires that we work with clients interested in investing at least $3,500 USD in their bridal piece.
+Our level of artistry and quality control requires that we work with clients interested in investing at least $5,000 USD in a custom engagement ring.
+For clients who want to skip the custom process, our non-customized solitaires carry a $3,500 USD minimum.

 Q. Where does the name of the company come from?